Solvetronix/MacSSH/README.md

 - ✅ **Update System** - Stay current with automatic updates
 - ✅ **macOS Native** - Designed specifically for macOS

-## ⚠️ Important: macOS Permissions

-The MacSSH application requires special permissions to execute external commands (ssh, sftp, scp).
-The application automatically checks and requests necessary permissions.

-**Required permissions:**
-1. **Full Disk Access** - required for executing SSH commands
-2. **Accessibility** - for automation (optional)

-**Automatic setup:**
-- The application automatically checks permissions on startup
-- You can see the status of all permissions in SSH Tools Manager
-- The "Request Full Disk Access" button automatically opens System Settings
-- Detailed instructions are available in SSH Tools Manager

-**Manual setup:**
-If automatic setup doesn't work, follow the instructions in the [PERMISSIONS_FIX.md](PERMISSIONS_FIX.md) file.

 ## 👥 Contributing & Development

 ### **Looking for Developers!**